agrc/gis.utah.gov/_posts/2021-04-01-municipal-boundaries-update-for-first-quarter-of-2021.md

   - boundary
 ---

-A new year, a new start for the state.
-While everyone starts the year still under the pandemic restrictions and have been now for a little more than a year, growth still goes on.
+It's a new year and a new start for the state.
+While we entered the year still under pandemic restrictions, which we have been under for a little more than a year now, we're still experiencing growth, albeit slower than in other years.

-It has been a slower start to the year as things change with an election and changes to county and city personal.
-The last Lt.
-Governor is now the Governor and we have a new Lt.
-Governor and some new staff, who are in charge of annexation and boundaries in the state.
+This slower start may be, at least in part, due to the changes brought on by an election and subsequent changes to county and city personnel.
+The last lieutenant governor is now the governor, and we have a new lieutenant governor and some new staff, who are in charge of annexation and boundaries in the state.

-Welcome Lt Governor Henderson and any new staff who will be working with us.
+AGRC welcomes Lt.
+Governor Henderson and any new staff who will be working with us.
+We also hope that everyone stays safe and healthy.

-Stay safe and healthy.
-As always feel free to check out all the changes and make sure your boundaries are where you think they should be, view them here: [Utah Municipality Modifications](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63 )
+As always, feel free to check out all the municipal boundaries changes and make sure your boundaries are where you think they should be.
+You can view them on the [Utah Municipality Modifications page](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63 ).

-To review the documents you can go here: [Utah Lt.
-Governor Municipal Certifications](https://municert.utah.gov/) Changes may be coming for this location, more on this later.
+To review any specific annexation document, go to the [Utah Lt.
+Governor Municipal Certifications page](https://municert.utah.gov/).
+Changes may be coming for this page location; more on this later.

-Following are the changes and annexations since December 31,, 2019 listed by County and City:
+The following table shows the changes and annexations (listed by county and city) since December 31, 2020:

 | County | City | Number of Changes |
 | --- | --- | --- |